 You can easily set the JDK version to be used by a job in the General section of your configuration.
 This option is only visible if you have configured multiple JDK versions under Manage Jenkins > Global Tool Configuration.

 Set 'Execute SonarQube Scanner' JDK version

-JAVA_HOME variable to Java 17 when running the analysis.
+JAVA_HOME variable to Java 11 or 17 when running the analysis.

 To do this use the Tool Environment Plugin.
 This plugin lets expose the location of the JDK you added under Manage Jenkins > Global Tool Configuration.
 The location of the JDK can then be used to set the